Metromedia Square: A major television facility

-Later incarnation
+Later years

 In 1986, Metromedia sold most of its television interests to News Corporation, and KTTV became a cornerstone station of the new Fox Broadcasting Company.
 As a result, the studios became the Fox Television Center, though Metromedia continued to own the building and the land on which it was situated, leasing the property to Fox and KTTV.

 The Fox Broadcasting Company launch announcement was made from the property, and on October 9, 1986, the flagship show was broadcast live, The Late Show Starring Joan Rivers.
-Shows like the Metromedia and then Fox-produced Small Wonder and NBC's Saved by the Bell as well as the sketch comedy series In Living Color, and the first season of MAD TV were among the later series to be taped at this complex.
-Ironically, very few Fox television shows were actually taped at the Fox Television Center.
-The direct-to-syndication seasons (1986-1990) of Mama's Family were also taped here.
+Shows like the Metromedia and then Fox-produced Small Wonder and NBC's Saved by the Bell, as well as the direct-to-syndication seasons of Mama's Family, the sketch comedy series In Living Color, and the first season of MAD TV were among the later series to be taped at this complex.
+Additionally, the 1992-93 season of Married...with Children was taped at this complex after moving out of Universal City and while what are now Sony Pictures Studios were being renovated.
+Ironically, very few Fox television shows were actually taped at the Fox Television Center; however, it did serve as the network's technical center, with all programming for Fox's prime-time and late-night lineups, as well as Fox Kids Network programming, being uplinked to satellite from here (with a brand-new uplink facility created in 1992, in part to handle news backhaul feeds for use by the network's affiliates).
+Uplinking was handled by the Fox Tape division, formerly MetroTape, which also uplinked syndicated programming from 20th Television.

 When Fox Sports began operations in 1994, studio programming such as Fox NFL Sunday began to originate from here, along with studio content for Fox Sports Net when that venture launched in 1996.
+To accommodate the vast infrastructure necessary for live sports programming, millions of dollars' worth of new equipment and expansion to the Fox Television Center were necessary; this included a seventh studio exclusively for sports coverage, multiple new control rooms, the technology necessary to keep the "Fox Box" scorebox updated, Chyron graphics machines, and specialized recordable LaserDisc players.